 Take a look around the company that you work for.
 Nine times out of ten the people higher up the career ladder are relatively attractive or they dress well and present the best version of themselves.
-Now look just one step down at the middle management.
+Now, look just one step down at middle management.
 Do you see anybody there dressing this well?
-Probably not quite as many and you’ll definitely see a few with wrinkled shirts, ill-groomed hair and bad ties.
+Probably not quite as many and you’ll definitely see a few with wrinkled shirts, ill-groomed hair, and bad ties.

 Those executives at the top didn’t only start looking that way when they got to the top, they looked that way in the interview that got them that job.
 Once you reach the higher levels of any company you’ll be working far more with other executives and clients.
 When you’re doing this kind of work you’re representing the company and you need to have a certain look.

 Hopefully, this hasn’t depressed you and it really shouldn’t have, because the good news is that there’s a lot that you can do to improve your appearance.
 While genetics do play a part, the effort that you put into your appearance can easily overshadow any genetic luck that your competitors (cough… I mean… colleagues) might have.

 Obviously, your gender will change this response and so I’ll break it into two separate sections.
 I’m going to talk as specifically as I can whilst remaining general because I know each company will have different dress codes and executives will wear different clothes.

 My first recommendation is to always overdress to improve your appearance.
 The reason for this is that it’s actually quite difficult to really overdress unless you’re wearing a suit and everyone else is wearing sweatpants.

 Let’s take the scenario that most people wear smart casual in the office, a pair of jeans and a nice shirt.
 If you come in wearing dress pants instead of jeans, all of a sudden you’re the smartest there and that’s the only difference you’ve made.
 It will make you stand out in a good way and it appears that you’re taking your career and your future seriously.